 A point to note is that the budgeted cost could be for the full business, a particular project, or a product.
 For example, the estimated cost for a project would include all the expenses needed to complete the project.
 These expenses could be raw materials, salaries of the participants’ and more.
 It also consists of both fixed and variable costs, though they are budgeted differently.

 For instance, if a company expects to increase production by 10%, then it would estimate the variable costs to rise by 10% as well.
 However, there may or may not be a need to raise the fixed cost to adjust for the increase in production.

 Budgeted Cost – How to Create?

-There are two main steps to create a budgeted cost:
+There are two main steps to creating a budgeted cost:

 Estimating Future Revenues

 Under this, the company estimates the revenues and then the expenses to earn those revenues.
 The company uses the numbers of the current year or maybe previous years to determine the future.
 For example, if a company believes that its sales would be 20% more next year, then it would take the sales of the current year and add 20% to that.

 Decide Associated Expenses

 After estimating the revenue, the management needs to figure out the expenses that it would need to incur to achieve the revenues.
 These expenses that the company estimates are the budgeted costs.

 There is no guarantee that the expenses that management estimates will be the same as the actual expenses.
 They can be very different from the actual costs depending on external and internal factors.
 For instance, management expects the raw material cost to be about 10% of the total cost.
 But, because of a significant rise in oil prices, the actual cost of raw materials was about 18% of the total cost.
 Though this variation won’t affect the accounting of the expenses, it may result in management changing the way it forecasts expenses.